Dwheeldon1/odin-recipes/README.md

 will show that I can use HTML to establish a basic frame for a project.
 I will also be using tags for images, and relative links it will also show that I can use unordered and ordered lists.
 I will also be using git commit messages to explain what I changed.

+ For another practice exercise I will be using the external method of CSS to put styling for the index and recipe pages.